ict24073-cpu/moviemate-recommendation-system/README.md

 ## Author

-This project was made by me for the ICT 143-2 Data Structures and Algorithms module at Uva Wellassa University of Sri Lanka.
+This project was made by me (UWU / ICT / 24 /073) for the ICT 143-2 Data Structures and Algorithms module at Uva Wellassa University of Sri Lanka.